 – gauge – measurements correspondence

-– required yardage
+– required yardage (please weight your yarn!)

 – measurements and materials conversion (meter-yard, centimeter-inch, needle size) – if you’re an American designer and want to reach Worldwide audience, I highly recommend that you convert yard/inch into meter/centimeter.